 – Thomas Edison, Inventor

 As Thomas Edison rolled lampblack in between his fingers, the idea that a thin, carbon wire could make a workable incandescent filament for the electric lamp came quickly and unexpectedly.
 However, the worldwide search to find just the right substance to make carbon wire required systematic study across a broad range of disciplines and countless experiments.

 Edison realized his ideas and experiments would be of little value later if they were not written down.
 By the time of his death in 1931, Edison and his labs recorded over five million pages of ideas, designs, experiments and data on every subject from electricity to batteries to business operations.
-It’s in Edison’s spirit of ideation with documentation that we keep this journal.
+It’s in Edison’s spirit of ideation with documentation that I keep this journal.